Fall 2024 Application Guidelines

 Transcripts

-- For this program, you are required to both submit transcripts via CSDCAS (see above) and directly to SDSU’s Graduate Admissions
+• For this program, you are required to submit transcripts to both CSDCAS (by January 12) and SDSU Graduate Admissions (by December 15)

-- To submit transcripts to SDSU’s Graduate Admissions, submit one set of official transcripts, hard copy or electronic, from all institutions attended
+• To submit transcripts to SDSU Graduate Admissions, submit one set of official transcripts, hard copy or electronic, from all institutions attended

 Graduate Admissions Document Processing Unit